 This teaching material covers the basic concepts needed to understand and design digital logic circuits—the circuits from which computers, and many other types of products, are built.
 In computer engineering/science curriculum, digital logic is a key part of an introductory course in computer hardware, typically presented in the second year of the program.

 The Digital Logic laboratory exercises are intended to be used with one of the FPGA boards described under Teaching and Project Boards.
-Each of these boards features an Intel® FPGA and a collection of basic input/output devices (switches, LEDs, and seven-segment displays, and so on) that is useful for demonstrating the functionality of logic circuits.
-The main software tool used to implement logic circuits in hardware is the Intel® Quartus® CAD system.
+Each of these boards features an Altera® FPGA and a collection of basic input/output devices (switches, LEDs, and seven-segment displays, and so on) that is useful for demonstrating the functionality of logic circuits.
+The main software tool used to implement logic circuits in hardware is the Altera® Quartus® CAD system.

 If the Digital Logic laboratory exercises are being done without access to an FPGA board, for example in a remote-learning environment, then the laboratory exercises can be done using a simulation-based approach.
 The main software tools that are used for simulation of logic circuits include the ModelSim and Questa simulators, and the DESim software application, described in Software Tools.

 Two sets of tutorials are available to support Digital Logic.
-One set, Digital Logic Hardware Design provides instructions for implementing logic circuits in Intel® FPGAs using the Intel® Quartus® Prime CAD tools with Verilog or VHDL.
+One set, Digital Logic Hardware Design provides instructions for implementing logic circuits in Altera® FPGAs using the Altera® Quartus® Prime CAD tools with Verilog or VHDL.
 The other tutorial set, Digital Logic Simulation and Debug discussses various tools that are available for the simulation of logic circuits with Verilog or VHDL.
 This latter set of tutorials is especially important if the laboratory experiments are being done in a remote-learning environment, without direct access to FPGA laboratory boards.

 These laboratory exercises begin with fundamental concepts and perform simple operations on the DE-series boards, like using switches and controlling LEDs and seven-segment displays.
 These exercises assume that students are just beginning to learn about digital logic concepts.
 Subsequent exercises progress to more advanced topics such as arithmetic circuits, flip-flops, counters, state machines, memories, data paths, and simple processors.
 Instructors of courses may choose to adopt the entire sequence of exercises, only selected exercises, or just parts of some exercises.
 We have tried to make the material as modular as possible so that instructors can combine these exercises with their own teaching materials.